 Additionally, state law limits rent increases to no more than 5 percent plus the percentage change in the cost of living, up to 10 percent annually.

-Some rental markets could be negatively impacted, however, with fewer homes available because some landlords would sell, putting downward pressure on home values with fewer investors interested, according to the state’s voter guide summary.
+Some rental markets could be negatively affected, however, with fewer homes available because some landlords would sell, putting downward pressure on home values with fewer investors interested, according to the state’s voter guide summary.

 Declining home values would also lead to reduction in property tax revenues of “at least tens of millions of dollars annually” which could affect budgets of cities, counties, schools, and special districts, analysts wrote.